Entanglement and separability in continuum Rokhsar-Kivelson states: Introduction

 \section{Introduction}

-Scale invariance plays a central role in the study of dynamical critical phenomena, far-from-equilibrium statistical dynamics, and quantum criticality \cite{hohenberg1977theory,cardy1996scaling,marro1999nonequilibrium,sachdev2011quantum}.
-Taken isotropic, scale invariance is often enhanced to conformal symmetry, with profound consequences.
-However, many systems at criticality exhibit anisotropic scaling between space and time, called Lifshitz scaling, \beq t\to\lambda^z t \; , \quad\; \mathbf{x}\to\lambda\mathbf{x}\; , \quad\;\; \lambda>0 \,, \eeq with characteristic dynamical critical exponent $z\neq1$.
-Lifshitz scaling is encountered in a variety of contexts, from nonrelativistic mechanics \cite{dealfaro1976conformal,hagen1972scale,jackiw1972introducing,romero2011conformal} and critical systems \cite{henkel2002phenomenology,ardonne2004topological}, to nonrelativistic holographic duality \cite{son2008toward,balasubramanian2008gravity,barbon2008on,bertoldi2008thermodynamics,keranen2017correlation} and quantum gravity \cite{horava2009quantum,horava2009membranes}.
-In this paper, we are interested in a certain class of nonrelativistic quantum field theories admitting Lifshitz symmetry.
-Originally introduced as the `quantum Lifshitz model' in $2+1$ dimensions for $z=2$ \cite{ardonne2004topological}, general $(d+1)$-dimensional Lifshitz theories with (even) positive integer $z$ possess the remarkable feature that their groundstate wavefunctional takes a local form, given in terms of the action of a $d$-dimensional classical model.
-The normalization factor of the groundstate $|\Psi_0^{(d+1)}\rangle$ is then interpreted as the partition function of the lower-dimensional classical system, \beq \langle\Psi_0^{(d+1)}|\Psi_0^{(d+1)}\rangle=\mathcal{Z}_{\text{cl}}^{(d)}\,. \eeq Quantum states with such a property are referred to as Rokhsar–Kivelson (RK) states \cite{PhysRevLett.61.2376,henley2004classical}.
-More generally, one can in principle construct a wavefunction for a $(d+1)$-dimensional quantum theory from an arbitrary $d$-dimensional classical model.
-This quantum-classical correspondence can actually be made more precise, e.g., for lattice systems \cite{henley2004classical,2005AnPhy.318..316C,2015PhRvB..91o5150S}.
-Because of their simple form and relation to a lower-dimensional classical theory, RK states offer a useful and controlled framework to analytically compute, e.g., correlation functions and entanglement measures such as entanglement entropy, which is notoriously hard to achieve in quantum many-body systems in general.
-Systems poised at a RK point have been extensively studied, in particular their entanglement properties \cite{fradkin2006entanglement,PhysRevB.75.214407,PhysRevB.80.184421,Hsu:2008af,PhysRevB.82.125455,Hsu:2010ag,Oshikawa:2010kv,PhysRevB.84.195128,Zaletel2011,St_phan_2013,Chen:2016kjp,Zhou:2016ykv,chen2017quantum,chen2017gapless,angel-ramelli2020logarithmic,Angel-Ramelli:2020xvd}.
+Rokhsar-Kivelson (RK) states \cite{PhysRevLett.61.2376,henley2004classical} are groundstates that quantum mechanically encode the partition function of a classical system.
+They describe numerous quantum magnets at low temperature \cite{2011PhRvL.107b0402Z,2011PhRvB..84s5128S}, quantum critical phase transitions \cite{ardonne2004topological}, and novel spin chains \cite{2015PhRvB..91o5150S,2020PhRvB.101q4440H}.
+One can in principle construct a RK wavefunction for a quantum theory in $(d+1)$ spacetime dimensions from an arbitrary $d$-dimensional classical model (e.g.\;statistical mechanics).
+This quantum-classical correspondence can actually be made more precise, e.g., for lattice systems~\cite{henley2004classical,2005AnPhy.318..316C,2015PhRvB..91o5150S}.
+The normalization factor of the (unnormalized) RK groundstate $|\Psi_0^{(d+1)}\rangle$ is interpreted as the partition function of the lower-dimensional classical system, $\langle\Psi_0^{(d+1)}|\Psi_0^{(d+1)}\rangle=\mathcal{Z}_{\text{cl}}^{(d)}$.
+Because of their simple form and relation to lower-dimensional classical theories, RK states offer a useful and controlled framework to study, e.g., correlation functions and entanglement measures such as entanglement entropy, which is notoriously hard to achieve in quantum many-body systems.
+Systems poised at a RK point have been extensively studied, in particular their entanglement properties \cite{fradkin2006entanglement,PhysRevB.75.214407,PhysRevB.80.184421,Hsu:2008af,PhysRevB.82.125455,Hsu:2010ag,Oshikawa:2010kv,2011PhRvB..84s5128S,2011PhRvL.107b0402Z,St_phan_2013,Chen:2016kjp,Zhou:2016ykv,chen2017quantum,chen2017gapless,MohammadiMozaffar:2017nri,Angel-Ramelli:2019nji,angel-ramelli2020logarithmic,Angel-Ramelli:2020xvd}.